alfonsograziano/graph-gpt/docs/prd/epic-2-graph-canvas-node-components.md

 8. Graph layout updates smoothly after node repositioning
 9. Node positions persist across page refreshes
 10. Drag and drop functionality is accessible and works with keyboard navigation

+## Story 2.9: Contextual Menu with Create New Node

+As a user,
+I want to right-click on the canvas to open a contextual menu with options to create new nodes, so that I can quickly add new conversation nodes at specific positions on the graph.

+### Acceptance Criteria

+1. Right-clicking on empty canvas space opens a contextual menu
+2. Contextual menu appears at the cursor position
+3. Menu contains "Create new node" option as the first item
+4. Clicking "Create new node" creates a new input node at the cursor position
+5. New node is properly positioned and becomes active
+6. Contextual menu closes after selecting an option or clicking elsewhere
+7. Menu has proper styling and visual hierarchy
+8. Right-clicking on existing nodes does not show the contextual menu
+9. Menu is accessible and works with keyboard navigation
+10. New node creation integrates with existing conversation state management